tytydraco/yessleep/out/Every_time_I_try_to_explain_what_my_best_friend_is_doing_to_me_I_sound_crazy_I_think_thats_the_point.md

 I want to start by telling you who Jeff is, because none of what comes after makes any sense without it.

 Jeff and I met the first week of university.
 Both of us were standing in line to get our student ID cards, and his photo came out terrible.
-He turned around and showed it to me, a complete stranger, and said This is genuinely the worst thing that has ever happened to me.
+It really looked like a mugshot. ​He turned around and showed it to me, a complete stranger, and said this is genuinely the worst thing that has ever happened to me.
 I laughed.
 We talked for the next forty minutes, and by the time we got to our first class, we had already decided we were eating lunch together.
+Campus hotdogs.

-We lived in the same residence that first year, different floors, which meant we were constantly in each other's rooms.
+We lived in the same residence that first year, different floors, which meant we were constantly hanging out i​n each other's rooms.
 His was cleaner than mine.
-He had a rug from home, a lamp, and a coffee maker he was inexplicably proud of.
-My room had a mattress, a desk, and a poster I had put up ironically and then forgotten to take down for two years.
+He had a rug from home, a Doctor Who lamp, and a coffee maker he was inexplicably proud of.
+My room had a mattress, a desk, and a poster I had put up ironically and then forgotten to take down for two years...or one year.

-We studied for exams sprawled across his floor with that coffee maker running constantly, his notes color-coded and organized by topic, mine written in a single pen in handwriting that got worse as the semester went on.
+We studied for exams sprawled across his floor with that coffee maker running constantly, his notes color-coded and organized by topic, while ​mine were ​written in a single pen in handwriting that got worse as the semester went on.
 He was better at the numbers.
 I was better at writing.
 We figured that out early and used it shamelessly.
 I am fairly certain neither of us would have passed first-year accounting without the other.

 We went to every party that would have us and some that would not.
 Jeff always knew someone who knew someone.
 I was always the one driving home at two in the morning while he talked too loudly in the passenger seat about things that felt profound and were not.
+He also has this thing where his voice changes a little depending on who he is talking to.

 We played beer pong at a Halloween party in October against two guys from engineering who took it very seriously, and we beat them anyway, mostly because Jeff had a gift for cheerful trash talk that disarmed people before they realized what was happening.

 Second year we got an apartment together off campus.
 Two bedrooms above a Vietnamese restaurant.
-One pot, two plates, and a constant low-level smell of pho that we eventually stopped noticing.
+One pot, two plates, and a constant smell of pho that we eventually stopped noticing.
+The Sriracha was always flowing as well.
+I swear I still can't pronounce it properly and Jeff never lets me forget it.

 Jeff's high school girlfriend, Clare, broke up with him in November of that year, and I came out of my room at midnight to find him sitting on the kitchen floor with his back against the cabinet.
 I did not say anything wise or useful.
 I just made bad coffee in his coffee maker and sat on that floor with him until almost four in the morning.
 He told me years later that was exactly what he had needed.